 Yes, we come to you and pay cash for damaged cars.
 So, if you’ve been considering selling your car give us a ring today.

 Yes, accident damaged cars are the most typical cars with body damage we purchase.
 We purchase cars that have been in major accidents and minor accidents too.

 In most cases, you’ll either need to sell your crashed car back to your insurance company or a company like Junk That Car.
 As in most states, selling a car with accident damage that has not been repaired is illegal.

 The best way to sell a damaged car in our opinion is to use a service that buys damaged cars for cash.
 It’s stress free and you have zero liabilities.

-You can sell your damaged car to a company, a dealership, or your insurance company.
+You can sell your damaged car to a company like Ecology, a dealership, or your insurance company.
 However, it is not recommended to try and sell it to a private party as it may be illegal.

 Fill out the form below and we will give you a fast offer for your vehicle.
 We buy cars in any condition, running or not.
 The quote is INSTANT and we operate 7 days a week.